0cjs/hilbert-ps-proofchecker/doc/explainer.md

 The remaining dependencies in `requirements.txt` are discussed where they are used; you can search from here or just read on.

+There is one extra "dependency" included in this repo: [`src/lazyprop.py`].
+This makes use of certain properties and methods more efficient by lazily evaluating them and caching the evaulated values.

 ### Data Structures

 Representing formulae is pretty simple, depending on the language; the